chazzka/clanekcathedral/clanek.md

 ## Experiments
 For the following experiments, the data described in the introductory section were used.
-Since we use the semi-supervised learning paradigm, we extracted several time intervals with zero to no anomalies to perform fitting on.
+Since we use the semi-supervised learning paradigm, we extracted several time intervals with zero to no anomalies to perform fitting.
-Different time intervals were then used to perform evaluation on.
+Different time intervals were then used to perform the evaluation.
 The hyperparameters for each algorithm were set experimentally using autoconfiguration mechanisms.
-Each of the values in the table is an average of 30 runs to obtain statistically significant results.
+Each value in the table is an average of 30 runs to obtain statistically significant results.

 ### Hyperparameter settings
 For the experiments, following settings were chosen after fine tuning: